BCDevOps/platform-services/apps/rocketchat/readme.md

 ## Deployment

-All of the OpenShit objects are wrapped up in a template file you can load the template into OpenShift and deploy that way `oc create -f template-rocketchat-mongodb.yaml`.
+All of the OpenShit objects are wrapped up in a template file you can load the template into OpenShift and deploy the template throught the web console `oc create -f template-rocketchat-mongodb.yaml`.

 You can also edit the template parameters and deploy all the objects: `oc process -f template-rocketchat-mongodb.yaml | oc create -f -`